-In addition to curricular offerings, the Foundations program enriches students' learning experience with a visiting artist and scholar series and monthly career roundtable discussion.
+In addition to curricular offerings, the Foundations program enriches students' learning experience with a visiting artist and scholar series and monthly career roundtable discussions.
 These resources give students a glimpse of their potential career trajectory and an opportunity for network and mentorship.

 Visiting Artist and Scholars Series

 The Foundations Program recognizes the value of exposing students to the broader professional engagement practiced by Art and Design professionals and scholars.
 The Visiting Artists and Scholars Series plays a supplemental role in the curriculum of the Foundations program and supports all degree programs offered within the College of Visual Arts and Design.
 The objective of the series is to go beyond course-specific necessity by providing students with a broader intellectual, conceptual, and professional learning experience.
 The Foundations program actively seeks to bring in local, national, and international designers, artists, curators, historians, cultural critics, and educators at various career stages and with diverse cultural backgrounds.

 CVAD Career Roundtable

 The CVAD Career Roundtable is a forum for students to discuss and discover career opportunities in visual arts, design, museum studies, art education, art history, and other fields that may or may not relate to art and design.
 The Career Roundtable sessions, listed on the CVAD News and Views website, provide first-year and all CVAD students opportunities to prepare for career possibilities and connect with mentors.

 The CVAD Career Roundtable is a collaboration of the Foundations program and the UNT Career Center.
 For more information, contact Binod Shrestha, director, Foundations, or Marcy Bishop-Lilley, career development coach, UNT Career Center.

 The Foundations program believes in a tensegrity design structure that builds, cultivates, and fosters a creative, collaborative, resilient and culturally curious community of artists, scholars, educators, and practitioners.